Frequently Asked Questions:

 Why aren't you open year-round, and why are you closed Mondays & Tuesdays?

 We'd love to be open for a longer retail season, but if we want to continue to grow over 90% of our own plants, we don't have the space or staffing capabilities to balance our production demands with being open year-round.
 Summer-winter is a critical sanitation, propagation, sowing and transplant period, and we need all hands on deck for that work.
-We have, however, taken into consideration the many requests for a fall season, and as of 2018 we've started experimenting with short fall seasons.
+We do however offer a short fall season for shrubs, trees and seasonal blooming plants.

 How do you price your plants?
 Are they cheaper by the flat?

 We price the vast majority of our plants based on the size of the pot they're in.
 Generally, the bigger the pot, the bigger the plant, the bigger the price (and vice versa).
 Because we don't use a barcode system (opting instead for the down home pen-and-pad method), we rely on the visual of pot sizes to quickly add your cart up at the checkout.
 This way, we don't have to identify every plant and correlate it to a specific price, which could take forever!
 Barcodes would be handy (though likely lead to a longer wait), but the cost of our plants would increase dramatically if we were to switch to that system, as we would need at least two more year-round employees to do nothing but label pots!